American Indians Social Studies Conference Audiocassettes, February 1971Page address: http://lib.mnsu.edu/archives/fa/smhc/smhc219.html

 American Indians.
 Social Studies Conference.
 Audiocassettes, February 1971.

 American Indians.
 Social Studies Conference.
 Audiocassettes, February 1971.
 SMHC Manuscript Collection 219.
-15 audiocassettes.
+15 audiocassettes and 4 CD duplicates of the audiocassettes.

-The American Indian audiocassette collection consists of fifteen tapes pertaining to the life and culture of the Yurok Indians of California and a Social Studies Conference held in the Centennial Student Union on the upper campus of Mankato State College during 5 and 6 February 1971.
+The American Indian audiocassette collection consists of fifteen audiocassette tapes and CD duplicates of the audiocassettes pertaining to the life and culture of the Yurok Indians of California and a Social Studies Conference held in the Centennial Student Union on the upper campus of Mankato State College during 5 and 6 February 1971.
 The purpose of the conference was to make the community "aware of the problems [facing American Indians] in an effort to explain misunderstood concepts."
 Some of the speakers were Edward Benton, Assistant Director of the American Indian Movement (AIM); Clyde Bellecourt and Dennis Banks of AIM; Dick Wolf, a Bureau of Indian Affairs official; and Sterling Snake, a tribal council member from Winnebago, Nebraska.

 Scope and Content:

-The recordings of the Social Studies Conference for Sociology 3354 consist of 15 tapes, 6 originals and 9 duplicates.
+The recordings of the Social Studies Conference for Sociology 3354 consist of 15 audiocassette tapes, 6 originals and 9 duplicates.
+Audio CD duplicates of audiocassettes 3 through 6 are also available.
 No transcriptions are currently available.

 Tape One - Yurok Indians (1 Cassette: